-The read-out/read-in analysis framework enables bidirectional quantitative RNA discovery in an anatomical context.
+The read-out/read-in analysis framework enables bidirectional quantitative protein and RNA discovery in an anatomical context.

-By quantifying RNA while preserving anatomical context, qHCR and dHCR imaging enable bidirectional quantitative discovery:
+By quantifying protein and RNA targets while preserving anatomical context, qHCR protein and RNA imaging enables bidirectional quantitative discovery.

 Read-Out from anatomical space to expression space to discover quantitative co-expression relationships in selected regions of the specimen.